CGAL/cgal-swig-bindings/README.md

 # cgal-bindings
 CGAL bindings using SWIG

-For details, refers to the [wiki](https://github.com/sloriot/cgal-bindings/wiki).
+For details, refer to the [wiki](https://github.com/sloriot/cgal-bindings/wiki).